Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-2-B2C/README.md

 ### Overview

 This sample presents a Web API running on ASP.NET Core, protected by [Azure AD OAuth Bearer](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-v2-protocols) Authentication.
 The client application uses [MSAL.NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) library to obtain a JWT access token through using the [OAuth 2.0](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-auth-code-flow) protocol flow.

 The client web application essentially takes the following steps to sign-in the user and obtain a bearer token for the Web API:

-1. Signs-in the user.
+1. Signs-in the user with local or social identities.
 When the user signs-in for the first time , a consent screen is presented.
 This consent screen lets the user consent for the application to access the web API( TodoListService).
 1. Acquires an access token for the Web API.
 1. Calls the Web API using the access token as a bearer token in the authentication header of the Http request.
 The Web API validates the caller using the ASP.NET JWT Bearer Authentication middleware.